 The Company is committed to truthful, consistent, and transparent communication with the public, and only authorized spokespersons should provide information on behalf of the Company.
 Inappropriate and unauthorized release of information to the public can cause damage to the Company's brand and reputation, impact our competitive position, result in stakeholder confusion, and violate laws.
 Communications with the news media must be coordinated through a Communications representative as addressed in the News Media and External Communications Policy.
 If you receive a live inquiry from a member of the press, simply say, "I am not authorized to speak on behalf of the Company," and immediately forward the inquiry to the Corporate Communications team.
-Any workplace photography, video, or audio recording must be approved by an appropriate officer or Communications representative, as addressed in the Brand, Visual, and Identity Resources Policy.
+Any workplace photography, video, or audio recording must be approved by an appropriate officer or Communications representative, as addressed in the Brand, Visual, and Identity Resources Policy prior to its use, whether internal or external.
 Communicating via the internet should comply with the Company's Social Networking, Media, and Online Forums Policy.

-Interested to learn more?
-Read the Information Protection Policy
+Ready to learn more?
+Read these policies: